-Prepared by the:

-Groundwater Section

-Watershed Management Branch

-Kentucky Division of Water

-Department for Environmental Protection

-200 Fair Oaks Lane

-Frankfort, KY 40601
+Prepared by the: Kentucky Division of Water Department for Environmental Protection 200 Fair Oaks Lane Frankfort, KY 40601 Phone 1-(502)-564-3410

-Phone 1-(502)-564-3410

-August 13, 2009 version
+September 8, 2009 version

-The Energy and Environmental Cabinet does not discriminate on the basis of race, color, national origin, gender identity, religion disability, ancestry, or veteran's status and provides, on request, reasonable accommodations including auxiliary aids and services necessary to afford an individual with a disability an equal opportunity to participate in all services, programs and activities.
+The Energy and Environment Cabinet does not discriminate on the basis of race, color, national origin, sex, age, sexual orientation, gender identity, religion, disability, ancestry or veteran's status and provides, on request, reasonable accommodations including auxiliary aids and services necessary to afford an individual with a disability an equal opportunity to participate in all services, programs and activities.
 To request materials in an alternate format, contact the Division of Water, 200 Fair Oaks Lane, Frankfort, KY 40601, (502)-564-3410.
-Hearing- and Speech-impaired persons can contact the agency by using the Kentucky Relay Service, A toll-free telecommunication device for the deaf (TDD).
+Hearing- and speech-impaired persons can contact the agency by using the Kentucky Relay Service, A toll-free telecommunication device for the deaf (TDD).
 For voice to TDD, call 1-800-648-6057.
 For TDD to voice, call 1-800-648-6056.